Aditya90/ROSRobotFirmware/Readme.md

 ## Installation

-1. Install Ubuntu 16 04 on the RPi 2 - https://developer.ubuntu.com/core/get-started/raspberry-pi-2-3
+1. Install Ubuntu Core 16 on the RPi 2 - https://developer.ubuntu.com/core/get-started/raspberry-pi-2-3
     a.
 Dont connect other boards while doing this.
     b.
 Sufficient power (2A USB) is required for working with the raspberry pi 2.
     c.
 Required Libraries - `gcc`, `g++`, `python`, `git`